Video game development: Testing

 As code matures and the gameplay features solidify, then development typically includes more rigorous test controls such as regression testing to make sure new updates to the code base do not change working parts of the game.
 Games are complex software systems, and changes in one code area may unexpected cause a seemingly unrelated part of the game to fail.
 Testers are tasked to repeatedly play through updated versions of games in these later stages to look for any issues or bugs not otherwise found from automated testing.
 Because this can be a monotonous task of playing the same game over and over, this process can lead to games frequently being released with uncaught bugs or glitches.

 There are other factors simply inherent to video games that can make testing difficult.
 This includes the use of randomized gameplay systems, which require more testing for both game balance and bug tracking than more linearized games, the balance of cost and time to devote to testing as part of the development budget, and assuring that the game still remains fun and entertaining to play as changes are made to it.

 Despite the dangers of overlooking regression testing, some game developers and publishers fail to test the full feature suite of the game and ship a game with bugs.
-This can result in customers dissatisfaction and failure to meet sales goals.
+This can result in customer dissatisfaction and failure to meet sales goals.
 When this does happen, most developers and publishers quickly release patches that fix the bugs and make the game fully playable again.
-More recent, certain publishing models are designed specifically to accommodate the fact that first releases of games may be bug-ridden but will be fixed post-release.
-The early access model invites players to pay into a game before its planned release and help to provide feedback and bug reports.
-Mobile games and games with live services are also anticipated to be updated on a frequent basis, offset pre-release testing with live feedback and bug reports.
+Certain publishing models are designed specifically to accommodate the fact that first releases of games may be bug-ridden but will be fixed post-release.
+The early access model invites players to pay into a game before its planned release and helps to provide feedback and bug reports.
+Mobile games and games with live services are also anticipated to be updated on a frequent basis, offset by pre-release testing with live feedback and bug reports.